Expert Merging in Sparse Mixture of Experts with Nash Bargaining

-We adopt the experimental setup of \citep{pham2024competesmoeeffectivetraining} and \citep{teo2024momentumsmoe} for pre-training and evaluating on the WikiText-103 dataset. \cref{tab:merged-wikitext} present the results of our methods on small-scale and medium-scale pre-training tasks using WikiText-103.
+We adopt the experimental setup of \citep{pham2024competesmoeeffectivetraining} and \citep{teo2024momentumsmoe} for pre-training and evaluating on the WikiText-103 dataset. \cref{tab:merged-wikitext} presents the results of our methods on small-scale and medium-scale pre-training tasks using WikiText-103.
 For both small- and medium-scale pre-training, NAMEx-Full-Mom achieves the lowest validation/test perplexities, outperforming SMoE and CAMEx-based methods.
 NAMEx variants as well as momentum-equipped variants consistently surpass their counterparts across scales, proving the efficacy of Nash bargaining and momentum integration.